ForgeLua/Hammer/README.md

 ---

-**Hammer** is a modern Lua/MoonScript framework designed for **AzerothCore** modding.
+**Hammer** is a modern Lua/MoonScript framework designed for **TrinityCore** modding.
 Inspired by TsWow, Hammer aims to provide a clean, intuitive, and powerful way to create database-driven content for World of Warcraft servers using familiar Lua scripting patterns.

 ## ✨ Why Hammer?

-*   🎯 **AzerothCore Focused**: Built specifically for AzerothCore, ensuring perfect compatibility.
+*   🎯 **TrinityCore Focused**: Built specifically for TrinityCore, ensuring perfect compatibility.
 *   🌙 **MoonScript Power**: Leverage MoonScript's elegant syntax for cleaner, more maintainable code.
 *   🗃️ **Database-First Approach**: Streamlined database object management and SQL generation.
 *   🔧 **Developer-Friendly**: Intuitive API design inspired by modern frameworks.